esteinig/Streamfish/README.md

 I wanted to better understand how the adaptive sampling mechanics work.
 Streamfish started as a side project to re-implement the [`ReadUntil API`](https://github.com/nanoporetech/read_until_api) and parts of the [`Minknow API`](https://github.com/nanoporetech/minknow_api/tree/master/proto/minknow_api) in Rust.

 While Streamfish approaches the adaptive sampling mechanics from a slightly different angle than [Readfish](https://github.com/LooseLab/Readfish), it implements many of the principles explored by the [LooseLab](https://github.com/LooseLab).
 You could consider Streamfish a highly experimental derivative of Readfish.
-Please cite the [Readfish publication] if - for whatever arcane reason - you should use Streamfish for your research.

 It is very much recommended **not** to use it for real sequencing runs, unless you are swimming in money or something.

 ## Features